Enforcing Child Support Orders

 When the payer lives out of state, other issues arise which may necessitate transferring the child support aspects of your case to that state becoming the best option.
 Though the payer is certainly, personally subject to Colorado’s jurisdiction, assets or income may not be reachable unless held or administered by companies which do business in Colorado.
 Likewise, though the payer would certainly be subject to Colorado’s jurisdiction in a contempt of court case and would face issuance of an arrest warrant for failing to appear, the reality is that no one is going to extradite him or her back to Colorado if ultimately arrested in the other state.
 Given the interstate challenges that can arise when the other party is out of state, sometimes we advise clients to do what can be done in Colorado, to be followed by registering the case in that other state for additional enforcement action.

 Each county also maintains a Child Support Enforcement Unit, which can also assist in collecting back child support.
 At times, our attorneys work in tandem with the County related to child support issues.
 Having the County involved can be helpful in that places of employment can be tracked down, licenses (professional and drivers) can be suspended, income tax refunds can be seized, and holds can be put of passports until the arrears are paid off.
 However, the County will not calculate interest and can be slower than a private attorney in taking action.
 Moreover, the county may settle on lesser repayment terms than that which might be forced in a completely private setting.

 If you are facing a child support enforcement issue and don’t know where to turn, your starting point should be meeting with one of our attorneys to comprehensively assess your situation and figure out the best strategy for enforcing your orders.
-The only goal of the child support attorneys at our Denver family law firm have is the best possible outcome for the client.
+The only goal of our Denver family law lawyers is to obtain the best possible outcome for our clients.
 Let us put our over 70 years of combined legal experience to work for you!